Seriusam/Cute-Program-Starter/README.md

 ```

 ##Note
- - The program is still under develop.
+ - The program is still under development.
  - Send me an e-mail, if you have a problem.

 I hope you enjoy it.

-Thank you,
+Thank you
-Fatih AKTAS